OSU-slatelab/seq_tagger/README.md

 # Sequence Tagging with Cross-Lingual Transfer Learning
-The codes were used for the experiments in the paper, Joo-Kyung Kim, Young-Bum Kim, Ruhi Sarikaya, and Eric Fosler-Lussier, "Cross-lingual Transfer Learning for POS Tagging without Cross-Lingual Resources," EMNLP 2017.
+The codes were used for the experiments in the paper:

+Joo-Kyung Kim, Young-Bum Kim, Ruhi Sarikaya, and Eric Fosler-Lussier, "Cross-lingual Transfer Learning for POS Tagging without Cross-Lingual Resources," EMNLP 2017.

 The codes were tested with PyTorch 0.1.12 on Python 3.6.
 (They are not compatible with Python 2.x but can be migrated easily.)